kaan47/CardioMetaEnsemble/README.md

 ## Files

-- `EnsembleMetaCardio.ipynb` – Main Jupyter notebook implementing ensemble and meta-learning approaches
+- `CardioMetaEnsemble.ipynb` – Main Jupyter notebook implementing ensemble and meta-learning approaches
 - `README.md` – Project description and documentation

 ## Usage

-The analysis is implemented in a single Jupyter Notebook: `EnsembleMetaCardio.ipynb`.
-To explore the workflow:

-1. Open the notebook in Jupyter Notebook or JupyterLab.
+1. **Download the notebook**
+   Download `CardioMetaEnsemble.ipynb`.

-2. Follow the step-by-step sections to:
+2. **Download the dataset**
-   - Train multiple ensemble and meta-learning models
-   - Perform model evaluation using standard metrics (e.g., ROC, AUC, accuracy, precision, recall, F1-score)
-   - Generate visualizations including ROC curves, learning curves, and comparative performance plots
+   Download the **Heart Disease Dataset – Comprehensive** from IEEE DataPort.

+3. **Provide the dataset to the notebook**
+   - **Option 1 (Recommended):** Place the dataset file in the **current working directory (cwd)** of the Jupyter Notebook.
+   - **Option 2:** Alternatively, specify the full path to your dataset by updating each of the six occurrences of the `file_path` variable in the notebook

 ## Notes

+> This repository is shared for **peer-review purposes**.
+> The notebook represents the final, polished version of the CardioMetaEnsemble analysis, summarizing a much larger set of analyses and experiments conducted during the research process.
+> It includes the key results and workflows necessary to reproduce the main findings, but many additional exploratory analyses, intermediate steps, and data investigations are not included here.
-This repository is shared for peer-review purposes.
-License terms will be updated upon publication.
+> License terms will be updated upon publication.